 WHAT YOU WILL LEARN IN A

-Spend a three day weekend with us in a
+Spend a three day weekend with Gene in a

-Mountain Bike Skills Camp and we will teach you the
+Mountain Bike Skills Course and he will teach you the

 PHYSICAL and MENTAL skills on how to ride – BALANCED,

-- FIRST we teach you the goal of the skill and explain – HOW to do it so you understand the skill & WHAT it should feel like.
+- FIRST, he’ll teach you the goal of the skill and explain – HOW to do it so you understand the skill & WHAT it should feel like.

-- THEN we demonstrate the skill, so you can see it done and know what it should look like.
+- THEN, he demonstrates the skill, so you can see it done and know what it should look like.

-- NEXT we have you practice the skill using drills in a safe learning environment (so you don’t resort to old habits and/or survival instincts) while we encourage and assist you.
+- NEXT, you’ll practice the skill using drills in a safe learning environment (so you don’t resort to old habits and/or survival instincts) while we encourage and assist you.

 Once you have a good understanding of the skill and some practice we apply the skill out on the trail.